 The Board comprises nine (9) Directors: one (1) Executive Director ("ED"), five (5) Non-Executive and Independent Directors ("ID") and three (3) Non-Executive and Non-Independent Directors ("NENID") as at the date of this report.
-The profiles of the Directors are set out on pages 17 and 19 of this Annual Report.
+The profiles of the Directors are set out on pages 16, 17 and 18 of this Annual Report.

-In view of the fact that the Chairman is not an Independent Director, Guideline 2.2 at the Code is met as the IDs make up majority of the Board.
+In view of the fact that the Chairman is not an Independent Director, the majority of the Board are independent.